AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 is a discipline, a conflict under the permission and leading of God, which will end with the conquest and destruction of evil....
-According to Origen, all spirits will, in the form of their individual lives, be finally rescued and glorified (*apokatastasis*).\"[^238] Mosheim considered these fatal errors, while we should regard them as valuable principles.
-The famous historian assures us that Origen was entirely ignorant of the doctrine of Christ\'s substitutional sacrifice.
-He had no faith in the idea that Christ suffered in man\'s stead but taught that he died in man\'s behalf.
+According to Origen, all spirits will, in the form of their individual lives, be finally rescued and glorified (*apokatastasis*)."[^238] Mosheim considered these fatal errors, while we should regard them as valuable principles.
+The famous historian assures us that Origen was entirely ignorant of the doctrine of Christ's substitutional sacrifice.
+He had no faith in the idea that Christ suffered in man's stead but taught that he died in man's behalf.

 ## The Works of Origen.

-The known works of Origen consist of brief *Notes on Scripture*, only a few fragments of which are left; his *Commentaries*, many of which are in Migne\'s collection; his *Contra Celsum*, or *Against Celsus*, which is complete and in the original Greek; *Stromata*, only three fragments of which survive in a Latin translation; a fragment on the *Resurrection*; practical *Essays and Letters*, but two of the latter
+The known works of Origen consist of brief *Notes on Scripture*, only a few fragments of which are left; his *Commentaries*, many of which are in Migne's collection; his *Contra Celsum*, or *Against Celsus*, which is complete and in the original Greek; *Stromata*, only three fragments of which survive in a Latin translation; a fragment on the *Resurrection*; practical *Essays and Letters*, but two of the latter